cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 }
 ```

-The `CogniteClient` class makes instances of these classes in `initAPIs()`, which is called once credentials and project name are set.
-The accessor helper `accessApi()` reminds the user to set credentials before using APIs.
+The `CogniteClient` class makes instances of these classes in `initAPIs()`, which in the class
+constructor.

 Let's add our `CoolThingAPI` to our derived `CogniteClient`.
 ```ts